 Renewal.
 There are so many stories to tell.
 Students have collaborated with artists and designers, local heritage activists and historians, museums and archives, businesses, and BIAs, community centres and retirement homes, with many community organizations and individuals.
 We have partnered with the local award-winning Workers’ History Museum, with the National Capital Commission, and with the Byward Market BiA.
 We want to grow, to tell new stories, to give even more students the experience of hands on learning with real, tangible, visible results.
 Funding will go to creating new stories and new installations building on existing partnerships and developing new ones.

 Capital History Kiosks are seen by over 35,000 residents and visitors to Ottawa each day.
 If only a few stop to look, and decided to explore our website, there is no doubt that the project has transformed our city’s landscape.
 By the time of this campaign there will be over forty installations, beautifying our streets and making history come alive.

 The students behind these installations have worked together to uncover the stories, often by going into communities and talking with residents, BiA’s, community associations, folks in retirement homes, businesses and others.
 They have worked with local heritage and history specialists, archivists and librarians, artists and photographers, designers, with people working for local, regional, and national heritage organizations and with city of Ottawa employees.
 They have learned to present their work publicly, to pitch their stories for funding, and had the joy of seeing their work appear in the most visible and accessible way possible.

 For Professor Dean it has been the most rewarding teaching of his career, seeing how his students have risen to the challenge, shown their energy and creativity, their passion and their enthusiasm, revealing talents, skills, and knowledge that would remain hidden in the traditional classroom.
-And for community partners it has been inspirational.
+For the community partners, it has been inspirational.